Interested in learning more?

 Do you care about sustainability and want to make a difference?

 Welcome to the University of Louisville Eco-Reps program.
 UofL's Sustainability Council launched this ongoing peer-to-peer sustainability outreach and education program in 2012 for all students, faculty, and staff who give a damn!
 Eco-Reps is designed to move the campus community beyond talk to action for a more sustainable UofL.
 We provide basic training and resources, service opportunities, and leadership positions as a point-person and peer-to-peer advocate for sustainability.
 Sign-up here to become an Eco-Rep. Follow on .

 Our on-going workshop series during the regular academic year provides opportunities for getting together to learn more about specific topics in sustainability and to meet people actively working to advance sustainability in Louisville.
-In 2020, we're continuing our monthly series of EcoReps Lunch & Learn Workshops featuring a free vegetarian lunch and locals making a difference in sustainability at noon on last Fridays in Ekstrom W210, or you can join us virtually via Microsoft Teams Meeting, or dial in at 502-792-9582 (Conference ID: 135 251 995#)
+In 2020, we are continuing our monthly series of EcoReps Workshops featuring a free vegetarian lunch and locals making a difference in sustainability at noon on last Fridays in Ekstrom W210, or you can join us virtually via Microsoft Teams Meeting, or dial in at 502-792-9582 (Conference ID: 135 251 995#)